d3fenderz/linux_security/README.md

 hostnamectl | grep Kernel
 ```

-Then, it's not very complicated to relate it with a known exploit, as many CVE have public POCs (proof of concept).
+Then, it's not very complicated to relate it with a known exploit, as many CVEs have public POCs (proof of concept).
 A list of vulnerable kernel versions and exploits can be found [here](https://github.com/lucyoa/kernel-exploits).

 You can also check dedicated platforms, if the most recent ones are not listed.